Jordach/big_freaking_dig/README.md

 5) Start Minetest (may require MSVC 2010, you might want to google msvc 2010 redist or MinGW dlls)

-6) Under singleplayer, press new, then type a world name, make sure the world generator is on v7.
+6) Under singleplayer, press new, then type a world name.

 7) Press enter or create.